AssassinMaeve/cpp/README.md

-# CPP CODES
-- Data Structure Lab Programs & Notes.
+Data Structure Lab Programs & Notes:

-To the kind attention of the students accessing this repository:
+Attention Students Accessing This Repository:
-- Don't just download the files or copy the codes.
-Explore github, understand what is Git.
+- Please do not simply download the files or copy the code.
+Take the time to explore GitHub and understand what Git is.
-- Don't call yourself a programmer or a developer, if you don't know what is Git and Github.
+- You cannot call yourself a programmer or developer if you are unfamiliar with Git and GitHub.

+****Important Note****
+This repository is still under development.
+If you cannot find what you are looking for, please check back at a later date.

 Thank you!